libermatic/psd_customization/README.md

 ### Item

+Add a menu item to generate EAN13 barcodes with a Dashboard section to render and download a barcoded item label.

 `is_membership_item` and `is_subscription_item` specify **Items** used by **Gym Memberships** and **Gym Subscriptions** respectively.
 Both these fields are used by **Gym Subscription**.

 `can_be_lifetime` flags **Items** that can have lifetime validity.